We’re an organisation passionate about making a sustainable difference.

 Aun Ngo, FYA Community Manager

 Meet Ty, a Fellow of the Chartered Management Institution who has vast experience in youth engagement and marketing in the Higher Education Sector.
 Ty is well travelled and volunteered with GVI back in 2010 and Joined the GVI Family in June 2012 before taking over the management of the Trust in 2015.
-Ty is responsible for Trust and working with our trustees to increase our work and support globally.
+Ty is responsible for Trust and working with our trustees to increase our work globally.

 Meet Ty, a creative and experienced brand professional.
 Ty Joined the team in August 2017 to help develop our programs and communicate our mission further.
 Ty loves to get into the water and is based near our projects in Cape Town, he has a passion for sustainability and making a difference and this is what lead him to us.